Stripe vs PayPal vs Apple Pay for WordPress

 When it comes to payment gateways, PayPal is without a doubt the most popular option.
 On top of enabling you to process credit card payments through your site, PayPal doubles as an online ‘wallet’.
 That means you and other users can store money on your PayPal accounts, and use that to pay for online purchases.
 This is a big part of what makes PayPal so popular.

 Setting up a PayPal business account for your website is easy, and you can add simple buttons to your site that enable users to buy products and services.
-You also have the option of using WordPress PayPal plugins to achieve more advanced integrations.
+You also have the option of using WordPress PayPal plugins including PayPal Standard, PayPal Credit, or PayPal Payments Pro to achieve more advanced integrations, like recurring payments.

 Using PayPal as a payment gateway can be a smart way to increase sales.
 That’s because most people are familiar with this payment processor, which increases trust.
-Plus, PayPal is popular with users because it enables them to ask for refunds with ease, if they run into any problems.
+Plus, PayPal is popular with users because of its helpful customer service, which enables users to easily ask for refunds if they run into any problems.

 PayPal Transaction Fees